-Some behaviors that are quite normal in Taiwan may somewhat bring cultural surprises to foreign nationals.
+Some behaviours that are quite normal in Taiwan may somewhat bring cultural surprises to foreign nationals.
 Don’t be surprised to find locals wear masks in daily public.
-Wearing masks is believed the best measure to prevent getting sick.
-However, sometimes with no particular reason, it can simply means, 1.
-I’m not feeling well today 2.
-I don’t want to get sick today or 3.
-I’m feeling ugly today.
+Wearing masks is believed the best measure to prevent getting or feeling sick under the weather today.

 Health and Medical

-Taiwan has a compulsory national health Insurance (NHI) system implemented since 1995.
+Taiwan has a compulsory national health insurance (NHI) system implemented since 1995.
 All citizens and foreign ARC holders are required to make monthly contributions to the NHI and are entitled to full coverage for medical and dental treatment.
-Patient pays a minimal registration fee between TWD100-150 for each visit to the medical facilities and the rest will be covered by NHI.
+The patient pays a minimal registration fee between TWD 150 - 300 for each visit to the medical facilities and the rest will be covered by NHI.
 A high percentage of hospitals and clinics in Taiwan are privately owned, but deliver services under the NHI system.
-One of the Very high standard hospitals, Taipei Veterans General Hospital was being elected one of the top 15 hospitals in the world in 2016.
+One of the very high standard hospitals, Buddhist Tzu Chi General Hospital was being elected one of the top 13 hospitals in the world in 2019.

 Our in-depth articles on healthcare and giving birth and registration of birth/nationality provide more information.

-The 3 major areas whereas with high expat-demands are Xinyi, Neihu and Shihlin districts.
+The 4 major areas whereas with high expat-demands are Xinyi, Neihu, Dazhi and Shilin districts.

-Xinyi being the city center, whereas most of the upscale newer apartments are generally 3 bedrooms with 24 security guards.
+Xinyi being the city centre, whereas most of the upscale newer apartments are generally 3 bedrooms with 24 security guards.

-Neihu - Between Xinyi and Shihlin, is a newly developed semi-residential neighborhood with two science parks within it.
+Neihu/Dazhi - Between Xinyi and Shilin, is a newly developed semi-residential neighbourhood with two science parks within it.

-Shihlin - Is considered the most expat family friendly neighborhood due to the 2 most renowned international schools are being housed.
+Shilin - Is considered the most expat family-friendly neighbourhood due to the 3 most renowned international schools are being housed.

 Read our finding a home from home article for more information.